Kinetic-Ballooning-Limited Pedestals in Spherical Tokamak Plasmas

 While H-mode has a higher power density, it often has unstable edge-localized-modes (ELMs) \cite{Kirk2004} and therefore unacceptably high divertor fluxes, necessitating robust ELM-free pedestal regimes \cite{Osborne2015,Chen2017}.
 Kinetic-ballooning-limited pedestals might present such a regime.
 We use a gyrokinetic model to predict pedestal width-height scalings, showing that low-aspect-ratio high-normalized-pressure ($\beta$) plasmas in NSTX pedestals are limited by kinetic rather than ideal-ballooning stability.
 Starting from experimental equilibria, we construct and analyze equilibria with rescaled pedestal width and height.
 We use gyrokinetic simulations to obtain a profile constraint that matches NSTX width-height measurements.

-\textit{Pedestal Models and Regimes.}-- The EPED model \cite{Snyder2002,Snyder2009} posits that an ELMy pedestal's pressure width $\Delta_{\mathrm{ped}}$ and height $\beta_{\theta,\mathrm{ped}}$ are determined by two ideal MHD linear stability thresholds; infinite toroidal mode number ($\infty-n$) ballooning modes \cite{Connor1979,Connor1998} -- limiting pressure gradient -- and peeling-ballooning modes \cite{Lortz1975,Connor1998,Wilson1999} -- limiting current and pressure gradient -- are often in good agreement with experiment \cite{Snyder2009,Snyder2011,Beurskens2011,Walk2012,Leyland2013}.
+\textit{Pedestal Models and Regimes.}-- The EPED model \cite{Snyder2002,Snyder2009,Snyder2011} posits that an ELMy pedestal's pressure width $\Delta_{\mathrm{ped}}$ and height $\beta_{\theta,\mathrm{ped}}$ are determined by two stability thresholds; nearly local kinetic-ballooning-modes (KBMs) \cite{Tang1980,Snyder2009}, approximated by infinite toroidal mode number ($\infty-n$) ballooning stability \cite{Connor1979,Connor1998} -- limiting pressure gradient -- and peeling-ballooning modes \cite{Lortz1975,Connor1998,Wilson1999} -- limiting current and pressure gradient -- are often in good agreement with experiment \cite{Snyder2009,Snyder2011,Beurskens2011,Walk2012,Leyland2013}.
 Recent models include additional transport physics such as core transport and EPED coupling \cite{Saarelma2017,Meneghini2021} and stiff edge electron transport \cite{Luda2020,Field2023}.
-Some pedestal regimes deviate from ideal-MHD predictions, however \cite{Kirk2009,Horvath2018,Smith2022}.
+Some pedestal regimes deviate from ideal-MHD predictions, however \cite{Horvath2018,Smith2022}.
 In low-aspect-ratio, high-$\beta$ NSTX plasmas, measured pedestals \cite{Diallo2013} are much wider than EPED's constraint \cite{Snyder2009} indicating the presence of additional transport mechanisms or other physics.
+Database analysis of another low-aspect-ratio device, MAST, found ELMy pedestals roughly double the width predicted by the conventional-aspect-ratio scaling, although there was considerable uncertainty in the width-height scaling fit parameters \cite{Smith2022}.
+Earlier MAST analysis found $\Delta_{\mathrm{ped}} \sim \sqrt{\beta_{\theta,\mathrm{ped}}}$ for ELMy H-modes with much lower fitting uncertainty, albeit still with much wider pedestals than for conventional-aspect-ratio \cite{Kirk2009}.
 Recent work has shown non-ideal effects to be important for peeling-ballooning stability in NSTX \cite{Kleiner2021,Kleiner2022} and for wide pedestals in DIII-D \cite{Chen2017}.
 Additionally, while ideal-MHD models constrain pressure, they do not specify the relative density and temperature contributions required to predict kinetic instabilities and transport \cite{Guttenfelder2021}.

 \textit{Gyrokinetics and ideal-ballooning.}-- We study plasmas using the gyrokinetic codes GS2 and CGYRO \cite{Dorland2000,Candy2016,Barnes2021}, evolving the distribution function $h_s = q_s \phi ^{tb} F_{Ms} /T_s + f _s^{tb}$ and the electrostatic and gyrokinetic potentials $\phi ^{tb}$ and $ \chi_s ^{tb}$ \cite{Abel2013} according to the linear gyrokinetic equation,